FireJoker/AMS_SD_Package/README.md

 Send the Hekate payload to your Switch in RCM mode and launch the CFW.

 ## Note:
-In order to connect to the internet, you need to delete the [default.txt](https://github.com/FireJoker/AMS_SD_Package/tree/main/atmosphere/hosts) file
+In order to connect to the internet, you need to delete the [default.txt](https://github.com/FireJoker/AMS_SD_Package/tree/main/atmosphere/hosts) file</br>
 **DO NOT** connect to the internet under emuMMC.</br>
 You will see an **E** at the end of your **Current version:** in your **System Setting**</br>
 For example: Current version: 15.0.0|AMS 1.4.0|E</br>